mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 $$\text{Det}(\boldsymbol{I}) := 1$$

 Why do we want this to be an axiom?
+First, we note that the parallelepided formed by the columns of the identity matrix, $\boldsymbol{I}$, is a hypercube in $m$-dimensional space:

+<center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/DeterminantIdentityMatrix.png" alt="drawing" width="400"/></center>

-First, we note that the parallelepided formed by the columns of the identity matrix, $\boldsymbol{I}$, is a hypercube in $m$-dimensional space.
-Furthermore, we would like our notion of "geometric volume" to match our common intuition that the volume of a cube is simply the product of the sides of the cube.
+We would like our notion of "geometric volume" to match our common intuition that the volume of a cube is simply the product of the sides of the cube.
 In this case, they're all of length one so the volume, and thus the determinant, should be one:

-<center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/DeterminantIdentityMatrix.png" alt="drawing" width="400"/></center>

 **2. If two columns of a matrix are equal, then its determinant is zero**